Subdivision Modeling with 3D Sculptor on the 3DEXPERIENCE Platform

-Let me introduce the 3DEXPERIENCE role 3DSculptor and its application xShape.
-Which is a next generation Sub-D CAD (computer aided design) technology based on a brand-new modeling kernel which can complement the functions of desktop SOLIDWORKS.
+Let me introduce the 3DEXPERIENCE role 3D Sculptor and its application xShape.
+This tool is a next generation Sub-D CAD (computer aided design) technology based on a brand-new modeling kernel which can complement the functions of desktop SOLIDWORKS.
 It is a browser-based CAD application that completely runs and stores all data in the cloud.
-Best of all, the organic shapes from 3DSculptor can be brought back into SOLIDWORKS and integrated with your mechanical designs!
+Best of all, the organic shapes from 3D Sculptor can be brought back into SOLIDWORKS and integrated with your mechanical designs!

 The intent of this blog is to share a short story about one of the biggest challenges I faced back in my furniture design days and how today's tools would have simplified that process.

 Thinking back, my biggest challenge was the dreaded curved back upholstered chair.
 I had to design quite a few of these through the years and they always came with unique challenges.
 With curvature continuous compound angles, this surprisingly complex design always made for a fun time.
 Here is the 3D Sculptor design breakdown.

 Before we begin, what is Sub-D modeling and why is it better than parametric modeling?
 (Specifically, when it comes to organic designs?)
 Sub-D takes an entirely unique design approach where sketches and features are not needed.
 Instead of using sketch profiles lofted together to create organic shapes, Sub-D starts off with simple 3D geometry, such as a cube, and has intersection points that can be pushed and pulled into any conceivable shape.